All commencement ceremonies are for undergraduate and graduate candidates.

 If you preregister, you can get 20% off of your purchase.

 Caps and gowns are required, and only academic attire approved for the ceremony may be worn.
 The University Honors Medallion as well as stoles—which include, but are not limited to, Honors Society scarves/cords and Sorority/Fraternity scarves—are approved graduation attire.
 We suggest candidates wear dark flat shoes, dark dresses or dark pants with their graduation gowns.
-Please take into account the chance of rain when planning.

 For undergraduate students, tassels should be worn on the right side of the cap hanging over the right eye.
 At the ceremony, the President will ask you to move your tassel to the left side of the cap during the ceremony.